-In the case of a nonresident alien individual the personal exemption allowed by section 25 (c) of this title shall be only \$1,500.
-The credit for dependents allowed by section 25 (d) shall not be allowed in the case of a nonresident alien individual unless he is a resident of a contiguous country.
-These credits shall be determined by the status of the taxpayer on the last day of the taxable year, except that in case of death the rule provided in section 25 (e) (3) shall be applied.
+In the case of a nonresident allen individual the personal exemption allowed by section 25 (c) of this title shall be only \$1,000.
+The credit for dependents allowed by section 25 (d) shall not be allowed in the case of a nonresident allen individual unless he is a resident of a contiguous country.

-ART.
+Arr.
 1061.
-Credits to nonresident alien individual.-The personal exemption allowed as a credit against net income by section 25 (c) shall be \$1,500 in the case of a nonresident alien individual irrespective of marital status.
+Credits to nonresident alien individual.-The personal exemption allowed as a credit against net income by section 25 (c) shall be \$1,000 in the case of a nonresident alien individual irrespective of his status.
 The credit for dependents provided by section 25 (d) is allowed to nonresident alien individuals only if they are residents of Canada or Mexico.
-The credit for dependents shall be determined by the status of the taxpayer at the end of the taxable year except that in case of death the rule provided in section 25 (e) (3) shall be applied.
+If the status of the taxpayer as to dependents changes during the taxable year, the credit for dependents shall be determined as provided in article 295.